jwortmann/brackets-color-scheme/README.md

 1. Open the packages directory of Sublime Text, e.g. by using `Preferences -> Browse Packages` within Sublime Text.
 2. Navigate to the `User` directory and copy the `.tmTheme` files from this repository to it.

+Alternatively you can use [Package Control](https://sublime.wbond.net/installation) for installation.
+The color scheme is listed as `Brackets Color Scheme` in the packages list.

 ## Screenshots

 ### HTML